bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 ## Credits

-Blog background image generated with DALLE-3.
+Blog background image generated with DALL·E 3.

 [^4]: We are not entirely sure why CuTe doesn't reduce this to a `(2, 4, 8): (512, 2048, 8)` layout, but this further reinforces why trying to directly operate on the raw layouts is a bad idea.